 I’d not had a great time with gas and air with my first labour, to be honest it made me feel quite sick.
 The midwife talked me into giving it a go, and this time it worked and I was able to calm down and focus on the matter in hand.
 There was aromatherapy oils available, I had my IPod in the docking station provided and then I was in the zone.
 I could focus on allowing my body help this little baby come into the world.
 The fact that my husband was reading the news on his phone did not bother me.
 I heard the midwife say at one point ‘She can take a lot of pain’.
 I really wasn’t aware of any pain at all.
 All those relaxation podcasts before bed were paying off!

-Our Princess was born withing 2 hours of reaching the hospital, and it was a natural childbirth.
-Medical assistance was on standby, but just like on the TV, the midwifes started a game of ‘beat the doctor’ and she entered the world with no assistance.
+Our second baby was born within 2 hours of reaching the hospital, and it was a natural childbirth.
+Medical assistance was on standby, but just like on the TV, the midwifes started a game of ‘beat the doctor’ and the baby was delivered with very little intervention.
 It was pretty amazing really.

 It’s important to have an idea of what you want in labour, and preparing yourself for that happens way before you get into the delivery room.
-Have some ideals you would like to happen but be open to everything.
+Have some idea of what you would like to happen during labour and childbirth but be open to everything.
 The birthing pool may not be available when you go into labour, for example.
 Most importantly, do not be afraid, be in control of your experience, and enjoy it!
 Our bodies are designed to give birth and having faith that you can deliver a baby will really help you to have a positive delivery.